Synth-Studio-Official/suvindo/README.md

 Assistant Programmer and Owner of the Synth Studio... studio!
 Pretty chill friend, he's the reason a main menu came so soon!
 Heheh.

+He has decided that you guys shall have his [Github](https://github.com/ZSolarDev) be the link you see!

 ### Friday Night Funkin'

 More specifically [EliteMasterEric](https://x.com/EliteMasterEric), [Ninjamuffin99](https://x.com/ninja_muffin99), and [Lasercar](https://github.com/Lasercar).